Avaiga/taipy-doc/docs/knowledge_base/tips/scenarios/index.md

 To instantiate a Taipy scenario, users first need to configure it with the `Config.configure_scenario()` method.
 They need to set certain things like a name, the tasks it uses, how often it runs, what it compares, and its properties.
-Then users can create a scenario with the `create_scenario()` method passing as a parameter the scenario configuration.
+Then users can create a scenario with the `create_scenario()` function passing as a parameter the scenario configuration.

 ```python
 from taipy import Config